openpsi-project/ReaLHF/docs/source/customization.rst

 -  Create a new model file under ``api/from_hf/``.
 -  Implement the required helper functions as described above.
 -  Register the model with register_hf_family at the end of the file.
--  (Optional) Test the consistency of the implemented model with scripts in ``tests/test_cpu_inference.py``.
+-  Test the consistency of the implemented model with scripts in ``tests/model/test_cpu_inference.py``.

-..
-   We acknowledge that the current configuration and implementation of ``ReaLModel``

-..
-   do not support all features of HuggingFace models,

-..
-   such as MoE.

-..
-   As a result, supporting a new HuggingFace model

-..
-   often requires modifications to files in ``impl/model/nn/``,

-..
-   which can be a challenging experience for users unfamiliar with the code architecture.

-..
-   If you have any questions or wish to request a new model feature,

-..
-   please feel free to raise an issue on our GitHub repository.

 ************************
  Customizing Algorithms